PratikshaJain37/PratikshaJain37.github.io/_posts/2020-06-22-document-this.md

   - documentation
   - hacks
 imagepath: "/assets/images/document-this.jpg"
-description: 'Giving a template for documentation'
+description: 'Making documentation easier'
 ---
 <!--image-->
 <img src="{{ page.imagepath }}" alt="">

 <!--background-->
 One problem that I encountered (as all new coders do), is documenting my work.
-Generally, I would write a rough pseudocode on paper, and implement it.
-I would forget to actually document it, and assumed that I would remember what I did for eternity.
+Initially, I would write a rough pseudocode on paper, and implement it.
+Naively, I would forget to actually document it, and assumed that I would remember what I did for eternity.

 Of course, we all know what happened.